 On April 24, 2006, a class action complaint was filed in the U.S. District Court for the Eastern District of Louisiana, on behalf of Louisiana citizens who allegedly suffered property damage from the floodwaters that flooded New Orleans and surrounding areas when Hurricane Katrina hit the area on August 29, 2005 (the "Katrina Claims").
 Reed v.
 United States, et al., No. 06-2152 (E.D.
 La.).
 The Reed suit names as defendants the U.S. government, Great Lakes Dredge & Dock Company and numerous other dredging companies that completed dredging projects on behalf of the Army Corps of Engineers in the Mississippi River Gulf Outlet ("MRGO") between 1993 and 2005.
 The Reed complaint alleges that the dredging of MRGO caused the destruction of Louisiana wetlands, which had provided a natural barrier against some storms and hurricanes.
 The complaint alleges that this loss of natural barriers contributed to the failure of levees as Katrina floodwaters damaged plaintiffs' property.
 The Reed complaint asserts claims of negligence, warranty, concealment and violations of the Water Pollution Control Act.
 Other plaintiffs have filed similar class action complaints.
 Anderson v.
 U.S. et al., No. 06-5162 (E.D.
 La.) (filed Aug.
 28, 2006); Russell v.
 U.S. et al., No. 06-5155 (E.D.
 La.) (filed on Aug.
 28, 2006).
 In addition, plaintiffs have filed one mass tort case.
 Ackerson et al. v.
 Bean Dredging, LLC, No. 06-4066 (E.D.
 La.
 Aug.
 1, 2006).
 All these cases raise the same claims as Reed.
 One dredging company has filed a cross-claim seeking contribution and indemnification.
 Manson Constr.
 Co. et al. v.
 Bean Dredging, LLC, No. 06-2824 (E.D.
 La.) (filed on July 14, 2006).
 The amount of claimed damages in these claims is not stated, but is presumed to be significant.
 On October 19, 2006, Great Lakes filed for exoneration or limitation of liability under the Limitation of Liability Act in federal district court.
 In re Great Lakes Dredge & Dock Company, No. 06 C 8676 (U.S. Dist.
 Ct., E.D.
 Louisiana).
 This limitation action stays all outstanding Katrina lawsuits against Great Lakes, including the lawsuits mentioned above, pending resolution of Great Lakes exoneration and limitation claims.
 Great Lakes believes that it has meritorious claims to either exoneration from all liability or limitation of liability at not more than \$55 million, which is was the value of the vessels which conducted the MRGO dredging work.
 These defenses include arguments for both statutory and constitutional immunity from liability for the Katrina Claims.
 In addition, Great Lakes maintains \$150 million in insurance coverage for the Katrina Claims.
 On March 9, 2007, the District Court dismissed with prejudice the Reed and Ackerson claims against Great Lakes and those plaintiff's have filed an appeal to the U.S. Court of Appeals for the Fifth Circuit.
 Great Lakes continues to prosecute its limitation of liability proceeding against all the plaintiffs in the District Court on similar grounds that lead to the dismissals in Reed and Ackerson.
-On April 20, 2007, the District Court set July 30, 2007 as the deadline by which all Katrina claims against Great Lakes must be filed in the limitation of liability proceedings; any claims not filed by this time will be barred.
 Great Lakes believes that the Katrina claims will not have a material adverse impact on its financial condition or results of operations and cash flows.